daha-la/GASP2.0/README.md

 ## Installation
 To install GASP2.0:
 - Make sure Anaconda or Miniconda is installed
-- Copy this GitHub repository
+- Clone this GitHub repository
-- Create the conda environments (requirement files can be found in [src](src)) using the commands below
+- Create the two following conda environments (requirement files can be found in [src](src)) using the commands below
 ```bash
 conda create -n GASP2.0 python=3.11
 conda activate GASP2.0